Use the Cometly API to send events from all your data sources to Cometly.

 The Cometly API will receive data from your data sources so Cometly can match events back to the correct site visitor profile and ad.
 It's a requirement that the Comet script is installed on each page of your site just above the </head> tag for Cometly to accurately attribute events.

-For the highest attribution accuracy, we require a IP and fingerprint.
 The fingerprint should be obtained from the available cometFingerprint() function available via the Cometly Pixel base code present on all pages of the site.

 For any questions, please contact developers@cometly.com